carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 Deep Learning requires extensive training using example data which tells the network what output it should produce for a given input.
 In this workshop, our network will be trained on a series of images and told what they contain.
 Once the network is trained, it should be able to take another image and correctly classify its contents.

-You can use pre-existing data or prepare your own.
+Depending on your situation, you will prepare your own custom data for training or use pre-existing data.

 :::::::::::::::::::::::::::::::::::::: challenge